 - United States of Speed, chronicling American sprinters throughout history

 One of the ways Peacock is innovating is with virtual channels, which provide users with 24/7 feeds of curated content.
-By the end of 2020, Peacock users will have access to dozens of virtual channels, including:
+The goal for 2020 is to provide users with dozens of virtual channels such as:

 - Art House